FIWARE-Ops/docs.academy/docs/integrated-courses/smart-cities.md

 -   [Context data platform](http://46.17.108.49/07/)

-#### 9. Open Data portal and business
+#### 9. Open Data portal and Business

-This lesson show thse core FIWARE solutions to provide Open Data to the public.
+This lesson show the core FIWARE solutions to provide Open Data to the public.
 The CKAN Open Data framework and the marketplace solution for Open Data.

 Focussing on Smart Cities, CKAN offers a complete software package, ready to install.
 The data can then be marketed via